 The drink I ordered on the night we finished work, before our journey to Dalarna the next day.
 It didn’t come with sunglasses unfortunately.
 Peach bellinis are the drink I discovered through a concussion and they have become a strong favourite.
 I’ll always order one if I see it on a drinks menu.

-Solna Centrum subway station was one of our favourites — yes we are nerds.
+Solna Centrum subway station was one of the best — yes we are nerds.
 Stone walls kept the cold air in and the heatwave out.
 It was like being in a fridge.

 Our last visit to this cafe during Winter involved defrosting our faces with giant bowls of hot chocolate and feasting on hot food.
 I’m not joking when I say bowls by the way, they were huge.